ISISComputingGroup/ibex_developers_manual/System-Testing-with-RCPTT.md

 git clone https://github.com/ISISComputingGroup/ibex_system_tests.git
 ```

 The Eclipse IBEX Developer's Edition (version 3) comes with Eclipse RCPTT already installed.
 It is recommended to use a separate workspace for the system tests to the IBEX GUI, but it is not essential.
-Once you have started Eclipse you can select Window -> Open Perspective -> Other -> RCPTT to get to the RCPTT perspective.
+Once you have started Eclipse you can select Window -> Perspective -> Open Perspective -> Other -> RCPTT to get to the RCPTT perspective.

 You can also just download the latest testing tool from the [Eclipse RCPTT website](https://www.eclipse.org/rcptt/download/).

 ## Importing a Project

 Importing the system tests works in the same way as for the GUI.
-In Eclipse choose File -> Import -> Existing Projects into Workspace, then choose the RCPTT_Tests folder from the GitHub repository.
+In Eclipse choose File -> Import -> General -> Existing Projects into Workspace, then choose the RCPTT_Tests folder from the GitHub repository.

 ## Configure the Application Under Test (AUT)